Remove Stains Away – How to Get Tree Sap Out of Clothes

 Get your laundry detergent and mix it with water, just enough to create a consistency similar to paste.
 Apply the paste mixture over the remaining tree sap stain and leave it for about half an hour.
 Wipe the paste away using a slightly damp sponge and allow the clothing to air dry.

-Did you know that you can use a specific type of bug repellent product to help remove tree sap stains?
-The product Deep Woods Bug Repellent is actually a great way to remove tree sap stains as well.
+Did you know what type of bug repellent product helps remove tree sap stains?
+Let me tell you the one I use (or you may find some other products on the market that suits you which is fine for the tree sap function): the product Deep Woods Bug Repellent is actually a great way to remove tree sap stains as well.
 Just spray it on the stain and wash it thoroughly.
 This product is also a great choice for removing tree sap stains on glass and windows as well.

 Hopefully, this little article helped you in removing those pesky tree sap stains from your clothes.
 You can remove tree sap stains with your necessary household items, you just need to know which one and how to go about the cleaning process.

 If you have any tips to share with us then go ahead and use the comments section below.
 Share some of your homemade stain removal tips if you got them and don’t forget to share this with your friends as well.
 Let’s make outdoor activities completely safe and fun for everyone.